saint11/DeadWeight/source/index.md

 # Enemies in the Dark

+A list of monsters and enemies can be found in the [bestiary book](bestiary.html).

 Enemies do not have a complete character sheet, instead they have a simplified one, let's look at an example:

 <monster id="freshly_risen_corpse">